 We also have a separate room that features WWII equipment used by Germany, Japan and the United States

-This is one of the exhibit cases on WWII military equipment.
+These are some of the exhibit cases on WWII military equipment.

 We also have a sizeable reference library.